dragonflyoss/d7y.io/docs/concepts/terminology/architecture.md

 ## Positioning {#positioning}

-Provide enterprise-level (efficient, stable, secure, low-cost, product-oriented) file distribution and management services, and become the cloud-native best practice and standard solution in this realm.
+Provide enterprise-level (efficient, stable, secure, low-cost, product-oriented) file and image distribution services, and become the cloud-native best practice and standard solution in this realm.

 ## What problems are solved {#what-problems-are-solved}